-"How to fix pixelated videos?", "The video I downloaded is blurry and pixelated, what can I do?".
+"How to fix pixelated videos?", "The video I downloaded is blurry and pixelated.
+What can I do?".
 These are questions a lot of people ask on Q&A forums.
-Mostly those who are trying to copy old videos from tapes or the ones who had trouble after downloading a video.
+Those who are trying to copy old videos from tapes or those who had trouble after downloading a video.

 The first thing is you need to know more about the format of the video.
-The format of the video is the package in which the video file is stored and can be played.
+The video format is the package in which the video file is stored and can be played.
 These packages also contain information like the title of the video, date created, subtitles associated with the video, and so on.
 Some of the prominent formats are .avi, .mkv, .wmv, and .mp4.

 Some file formats allow storing the video file in a smaller file size retaining its video and audio qualities.

 To play a video, a video player is necessary, and it should be noted that all video players do not support all the file formats.
 Some file formats can only be played in a specific player.
 Even if some files are played, the file may not be played correctly and can cause a blurry or pixelated effect.
 Make sure you are using the right player for the format.

 If the problem persists, we have provided some tips to make your video much clearer and smoother.

 Pixelated videos can be a major concern if your videos are old and captured from low-resolution cameras.
 However, there are some professional tools available on Android that can be used to repair these pixelated problems.
 These apps strengthen the videos to a certain extent.

 A good tool for the job is the Wondershare Repairit Video Repair tool.
 It can be used to repair all corrupt, blurry, or pixelated videos in any formats ranging from .mov, .m4v, .3gp, etc. The source of capturing the video is also of no problem.
 It can repair video captured on a mobile phone or a digital camera.
 The camera's brand is of no issue as Canon, Sony, Fuji, Samsung, and all other brands are supported on this tool.